CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 Table of common gates, with circuit notation, unitary, and python command
 ..
 Wider variety of gates available via OpType

-A large selection of common gates are available in this way, as listed in the API reference for the :py:class`~pytket.Circuit` class.
+A large selection of common gates are available in this way, as listed in the API reference for the :py:class:`~pytket.Circuit` class.
 However, for less commonly used gates, a wider variety is available using the :py:class:`OpType` enum, which can be added using the :py:class:`Circuit.add_gate` method.

 ..
 Example of adding gates using `add_gate`